bfad/Lasso-HTTP/README.md

 ## Basic Installation

-The easies way to install these files is to just stick http_request.lasso and http_response.lasso into either your instance's LassoStartup folder or your LASSO9_MASTER_HOME LassoStartup folder.
+The easiest way to install these files is to place the http_request.lasso and http_response.lasso files into either your instance's LassoStartup folder or your instances' LASSO9_MASTER_HOME LassoStartup folder.

 If you need further help for this, or a different installation method (such as compiling them into a dynamic library), please post your question to